Middle East attack jolts oil-import dependent Asia

 In Japan, the world’s third largest economy, the tanker attack was front-page news.

-The Nikkei newspaper, Japan’s major business daily, said that if mines are planted in the Strait of Hormuz, “the oil trade will be paralyzed.”
+The Nikkei newspaper, Japan’s major business daily, said that if mines are planted in the Strait of Hormuz, “oil trade will be paralyzed.”
 The Tokyo Shimbun newspaper called the Strait of Hormuz Japan’s “lifeline.”

-Although the Japanese economy and industry minister has said there will be no immediate effect on the stable energy supply, the Tokyo Shimbun noted “a possibility that Japanese people’s lives will be affected.”
+Although the Japanese economy and industry minister has said there will be no immediate effect on stable energy supplies, the Tokyo Shimbun noted “a possibility that Japanese people’s lives will be affected.”

 South Korea, worried about Middle East instability, has worked to diversify its crude sources since the energy crises of the 1970s and 1980s.